example42/puppi/README_deploy.md

 puppi/files/scripts.
 Note that if you need to design your own deploy procedure you have different options:
 - Verify if you can reuse the existing ones, using optional arguments as pre/postdeploy_commands
 - Use the existing ones as a base to make you own custom defines, reusing parts of their logic and the builtin commands (puppi/files/scripts/*) they use
 - Write your own commands (in whatever language) and integrate them in your own procedure.

 Here follow the main and most reusable deploy workflows defines available in puppi/manifests/project/.
-The have generally a set of common arguments that make you manage if to stop and restart specific services, if you want to isolate your server from a loadbalancer during the deploy procedure, what to backup, how many backup copies to mantain, if to send a report mail to specific addresses and if you need to run custom commands during the standard procedure.
+The have generally a set of common arguments that make you manage if to stop and restart specific services, if you want to isolate your server from a loadbalancer during the deploy procedure, what to backup, how many backup copies to maintain, if to send a report mail to specific addresses and if you need to run custom commands during the standard procedure.
 For all of the you have to specify a source from where to get the source files (http/ftp/rsync/file..) a directory where to place them and the user that has to own the deploy files.
 Full documentation is available in the relevant .pp files

 - puppi::project::tar - Use this to retrieve and deploy a simple tar file
 - puppi::project::war - Use this to retrieve and deploy a war
 - puppi::project::files - Use this to deploy one or more files based on a provided list
-- puppi::project::dir - Use this to syncronize a remote directory to a local deploy one
+- puppi::project::dir - Use this to synchronize a remote directory to a local deploy one
-- puppi::project::mysql - Use this to retrive and apply a .sql file for mysql schema updates
+- puppi::project::mysql - Use this to retrieve and apply a .sql file for mysql schema updates
 - puppi::project::maven - Use this to deploy war and tar files generated via Maven released on Nexus or similar.
 A good source of Open Source Java artifacts is http://www.artifact-repository.org/
 - puppi::project::builder - This is a general purpose define that incorporates most the of cases provided by the above procedures